henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

-This usage scenario is based on the Bootstrapping Remote Secure Key Infrastructures I-D {{-BRSKI}} and EST over secure CoAP I-D {{-EST-coaps}} and requires the standardization of a general use of Join Registrars in the context of YANG data store that support YANG Push via static subscriptions.
+This usage scenario is based on the Bootstrapping Remote Secure Key Infrastructures I-D {{-BRSKI}} and EST over secure CoAP I-D {{-EST-coaps}} and requires the standardization of a general use of Join Registrars in the context of YANG data stores that support YANG Push via static subscriptions.

 #  IANA considerations